ioBroker/ioBroker.docs/docs/en/dev/objectsschema.md

 * `common.write`  (boolean, mandatory) - true if state is writable
 * `common.role`   (string,  mandatory) - role of the state (used in user interfaces to indicate which widget to choose, see below)
 * `common.states` (optional) attribute of type number with the object of possible states `{'value': 'valueName', 'value2': 'valueName2', 0: 'OFF', 1: 'ON'}` or (supported up from admin5) an states array, like `['Start', 'Flight', 'Land']`
 * `common.workingID` (string, optional) - if this state has helper state WORKING.
 Here must be written the full name or just the last part if the first parts are the same with actual.
-Used for HM.LEVEL and normally has value "WORKING"
+Used for `HM.LEVEL` and normally has value `WORKING`
 * `common.custom` (optional) - the structure with custom settings for specific adapters.
 Like `{"influxdb.0": {"enabled": true, "alias": "name"}}`. `enabled` attribute is required and if it is not true, the whole attribute will be deleted.

-##### State `common.history`
+##### Attribut `common.history`

-History function needs the history adapter or any other storage adapter of type history
+Die Verlaufsfunktion benötigt den Verlaufsadapter oder einen anderen Speicheradapter vom Typ Verlauf

 fifo length is reduced to min when max is hit. set to null or leave undefined to use defaults